 The report findings mentioned above are based on two separate GSMA surveys, encompassing 100 decision makers from global network operators and over 2,800 global enterprises in eight industry verticals.
 They’re as close as we can get to a true picture of the current state of 5G security in private enterprise networks, and the challenges facing the market.

 The good news is that most operators get the importance of threat protection to their customers and their revenue prospects.
 Yet there’s a disconnect between this understanding and the practical reality of how many telcos are aiming to improve security.

-To this point, although 51% of operators are prioritising IT and cloud vendor partnerships to enhance private network security, 22% will look to specialised security vendors.
+To this point, although 51% of operators are prioritizing IT and cloud vendor partnerships to enhance private network security, 22% will look to specialized security vendors.
 This may be based on misconceptions that, as some protections are already built into 5G, there’s less need for additional security.

 This is a missed opportunity.
 Many pure-play security vendors are a better bet than IT/cloud companies, as they’ve built up significant expertise and resources in 5G and operator-grade network security.
 What’s more, they are typically less direct competitors to telcos.
 If operators want to truly differentiate their services to enterprise network customers, based on superior security, there’s a great opportunity here.
 It just requires picking the right partner.

 What security challenges are you facing/ will you face when offering 5G-based services?